 - Safe water and sand with simple props

 Follow your program’s safety guidelines to ensure all equipment complies with safety standards.
-Be sure to use the safety checklists from the Safety Course or your program to monitor and check the safety and security of your program’s outdoor learning environment.
+Be sure to use the checklists from the Safe Environments course or your program to monitor and check the safety and security of your program’s outdoor learning environment.

 Engagement and Learning in an Outdoor Learning Environment

-Infants and toddlers benefit from the outdoors — fresh air, sunshine, open space, and exposure to nature.
+The environment should be seen as the third teacher (Wurm, 2005).
+Infants and toddlers benefit from the outdoors—fresh air, sunshine, open space, exposure to nature, and early experiences with natural materials.
 They have opportunities to grow and learn, affecting all areas of development.
-Caregivers can support infants and toddlers by reflecting on the importance of outdoor experiences and planning ways to include these experiences in learning.
+Caregivers can support infants and toddlers by reflecting on the importance of outdoor experiences, asking open-ended questions, and planning ways to include these experiences in learning.
 Specifically, caregivers can ask themselves:

 - As I observe infants and toddlers outdoors, do I notice differences in their attention and learning?
-What do I think about that?
+What does this tell me?

 - How do infants and toddlers experience the different spaces or areas we have designed outdoors?